sdbeng/JS-Games/loops.md

 The continue keyword is similar to break, in that it influences the progress of a loop.
 When continue is encountered in a loop body, control jumps out of the body, and continues with the loop’s next iteration.

 ###Switch Loop
+You may put any number of case labels inside the block opened by switch.
+The program will jump to the label that corresponds to the value that switch was given or to default if no matching value is found.
+It starts executing statements there, even if they’re under another label, until it reaches a break statement.
+In some cases, such as the "sunny" case in the example, this can be used to share some code between cases (it recommends going outside for both sunny and cloudy weather).
+But beware: it is easy to forget such a break, which will cause the program to execute code you do not want executed.
 ```
 switch (prompt("What is the weather like?")) {
   case "rainy":